iamsainikhil/trimtube/README.md

 # **📧 Contact**

-Whether you’d like to discuss about this starter template or simply say “hello”, I’d love to hear from you.
+Whether you’d like to discuss about this application or simply say “hello”, I’d love to hear from you.

 Email: **[contact@iamsainikhil.com](mailto:contact@iamsainikhil.com)**